Bafy78/dithering-in-octahedral/project_plan.md

 **The Contribution:** We advance beyond subjective visual inspection to a rigorous quantitative efficiency analysis.
 We introduce **Jacobian-Weighted Dithering** as a mechanism to normalize noise perception.
 We aim to prove that this technique allows for 25% memory compression (16-bit → 12-bit) using Hemispherical Octahedral encoding while maintaining an SSIM score >0.98.

+## Assumptions to Verify

+Before commencing the experimental phase, we must validate the mathematical premises via Python simulation (using SymPy/NumPy).
+If these assumptions fail, the proposed Jacobian weighting strategy must be adjusted, for example from an Area-based metric (Determinant) to an Angular-based metric (Singular Values).
+The assumptions are described in `Assumptions.md`

 ## Experimental Constraints: The Bit Budgets
 To ensure a fair "apples-to-apples" comparison, we will test against specific hardware-relevant configurations: